 Is any special equipment needed?

-Swim caps: required for lessons in the LifeCycle pool.
-Minimizing hair in the water helps keep the water clean for everyone.
-Loose hair also becomes an annoying distraction during a lesson.
-As many public swimming pools require swim caps, this policy also helps everyone get accustomed to wearing swimming caps as a life skill.
+Swim caps: We require swim caps for lessons in any LifeCycle pool.
+Swim caps help keep the water clean for all swimmers by minimizing hair in the pool.
+Additionally, hair getting in face and eyes is a distraction to lessons, and interrupts arm movements that are trying to focus on swimming .
+Finally, many public pools require swim caps, and this policy helps everyone get accustomed to wearing swimming caps as a life skill.
+If a person has sensory issues that may make cap wearing challenging, we do our best to at least begin introducing caps to students.
 If lessons are in a private pool, swim caps are recommended for those who have medium to long hair to reduce distraction.
 Goggles: recommended, but not required, for ages 6 and older.
 Having goggles allows clear visibility of underwater demonstrations, and helps protect the eyes from prolonged exposure to the water.
 All students will learn to open their eyes under water as a safety skill.
 For children ages 1-4 goggles can be more of a distraction than a help.
 Ages 1-3: No goggles Ages 3-5: Goggles optional.
 Instructor will determine for each student if goggles are appropriate.
 Ages 6+: Recommended, but not required.
 Rash Guards: recommend for children with sun or temperature sensitivity.
 Sunscreen: highly recommended.

 Check out our curated selection of these products and more from Swim Outlet.com.

 How often should lessons be taken?